 There are many kinds of accidents that could potentially result in catastrophic injuries.
 In order to be able recover for their losses, victims must able to establish that someone else’s negligence caused or contributed to the accident in which they were injured.
 Some examples of accidents that can result in catastrophic injuries include:

 - Slip and falls

 - Workplace accidents

 - Truck accident

 It is extremely important that people involved in preventable accidents that have the potential to cause injury seek medical attention immediately.
 Not only will seeking medical attention ensure that your injuries are identified and treated, but it will also establish an official record connecting your injuries to the accident as well as establishing their severity.

 Contact a Peachtree City personal injury attorney for a free consultation

 People who have sustained catastrophic injuries in preventable accidents often can entitle victims to significant financial compensation.
-The Peachtree City personal injury attorneys of the Law Offices of Shane Smith are experienced legal advocates who work tirelessly for their clients.
-To schedule a free consultation, call the Law Offices of Shane Smith at (770) 487-8999.
+The Peachtree City personal injury attorneys of Shane Smith Law are experienced legal advocates who work tirelessly for their clients.
+To schedule a free consultation, call Shane Smith Law at (770) 487-8999.